The Apathy in Dementia Methylphenidate Trial 2 (ADMET 2): Study protocol for a randomized controlled trial

 Digital Object Identifier (DOI)

 Scherer, Roberta W.; Drye, Lea; Mintzer, Jacobo; Lanctôt, Krista; Rosenberg, Paul; Herrmann, Nathan; Padala, Prasad; Brawman-Mintzer, Olga; Burke, William; Craft, Suzanne; Lerner, Alan J.; Levey, Allan; Porsteinsson, Anton; van Dyck, Christopher H.; Clark, David; Battjes-Siler, Debra; Smith, Stan; O'Neil, Courtney; Stocking, Nicole; Perin, Jamie; Shade, David; Jones, Jennifer; Holland, Stephanie; Wentz, Alicia; Chattopadhyay, Shumon; Grove, Bethany; Herrera, Stephanie; Kaiser, Kristen; and Lears, Andie, "The Apathy in Dementia Methylphenidate Trial 2 (ADMET 2): Study protocol for a randomized controlled trial" (2018).
-Neurology Articles.
+Neurology.
 674.